 That creates the section directory and nav entry without _index.md or _inherit.md.

-Example: Preview a New Page
+Example: Create a New Page

 cd website